 (a) the manner in which the company commenced or continued the proceedings amounts to an abuse of the process of the court,

-(b) the company has failed to prosecute the proceedings diligently, and
+(b) the company has failed to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.